Magyar | Deutsch | English

 Please choose from the menu the areas of your interest.

 Somewhere in space.
-This Yesterdays music video starts with some atmospheric rail pics from Transsylvania.
+This Yesterdays music video features some atmospheric rail pics from Transsylvania.
 Hungarian progressive rock from Romania.
 (More music videos with railway themes in the bottom section of the Hungarian start page!)

-For a more detailed summary of the developments 2007-2010, check the German main page or the Hungarian page of Tour de Hongrie (Rail).
+For a more detailed summary of the 2007-2012 developments, check the German main page or the Hungarian page of Tour de Hongrie (Rail).

 Looking back: Following the breakup of the 2002-2009 government coalition a minority socialist government once more changed leadership of the Ministry of Economy and Transport.
 Previously it had been decided not to close down more lines until 2010.
 According to experts and NGOs this by no means represented a solution of the urgent problems of the transport sector.
 Unless the chance to opt for a more viable transport policy approach is used within 1-2 years, this moratorium would only have meant that unpopular decisions are being postponed until after the elections.